nidafarooqui/documentation-erp/docs/api/sales-order.md

 4. `hide` _(Function)_: Called after the response, to end the loading notification.

-5. `handleSetState` _(Function)_: Callback function that calls the setState method defined in the component to set the `supplierId` after it is fetched and parsed from the xml response.
+5. `handleSetState` _(Function)_: Callback function that calls the setState method defined in the component to set the `receipt` after it is fetched and parsed from the xml response.

 #### Returns